discordjs/guide/guide/popular-topics/canvas.md

 ## Package installation

-After installing all the necessary software, run the following command in your terminal:
+Run the following command in your terminal:

 :::: code-group
 ::: code-group-item npm